Natural Gas Storage And Price Outlook

 837

-Looking further down the road, the market expects storage to peak at 3,700 bcff in the fall.
-That is 309 bcf higher than a year ago, and 161 bcf above the 5-year average.
+Looking further down the road, the market now expects storage to peak at 3,580 bcf in the fall.
+That is 429 bcf lower than a year ago, and 281 bcf lower the five-year average.

 |